GuidesStone Care Guides

 In the case of a backsplash or the rim of a drop-in sink, if there is damage (a scratch or a severe etch-mark) that reaches up to these places, it will be impossible to restore it completely.
 This is due to the overlapping steps necessary to complete the job.
 Before you start the restoration of marble tops process, be sure to mask all surrounding areas.
 This will protect areas that could be damaged by splatters, including the front of the cabinets the vanity is sitting on and the floor near it.

 1st Step – Honing

 It is recommended to use wet-diamond honing pads, on a 4” diameter flexible pad holder.
 There is no way to pre-determine which grit you should start with.
 It could be just a light honing with, say a 400 grit and the polish.
-Or the situation may require you to start with a 50 grit resin-bond, or, in the most severe situations, with a 60 grit metal-bond pad.
-It is usually possible to polish after 400 grit, but certain dolomitic marbles, i.e.: White Thassos, Brown Emperdor (light or dark) will require a higher grit (800 or 1500) before polishing.
-The same general principle of keeping the polishing slurry “hotter” with these types of marble applies also in the case of a vanity top.
+The situation may require you to start with a 50 grit resin-bond.
+In the most severe situations, with a 60 grit metal-bond pad.
+It is usually possible to polish after 400 grit.
+But, keep in mind certain dolomitic marbles, i.e.: White Thassos, Brown Emperador (light or dark) will require a higher grit (800 or 1500) before polishing.
+The same principle of keeping the polishing slurry “hotter” with these types of marble applies also in the case of a vanity top.
 Very delicate marbles (like Botticino) will need to be brought up to 1500/1800 grit before polishing, but the slurry must be kept “lukewarm”, or else they will “burn”.

 2nd Step – Polishing

-For more in depth instruction of restoring marble tops, order our Natural Stone Maintenance and Restoration Book.
+For more in-depth instruction of the restoration of marble tops, order our Natural Stone Maintenance and Restoration Book.
 Also - consider attending one of our Stone Restoration Training Classes in Wilson, NC.